hmehain/COSC-310-Group-6/README.md

 Currently the bot runs in the console.
 Although we spent time on building an Android app, we were not able to implement it within the timeframe of this project.

+## Changes in A3
+Rather than synonyms being hardcoded, I used the MIT Java Wordnet Interface to build a dictionary of synonyms.

 # Class Breakdown

 # ConvoBot Classes